alessandroprudencio/TP-Api-Gateway/README.md

 ## Description

-API Gateway that encapsulates the system's internal architecture and offers a custom API for each client
+API Gateway that encapsulates the system's internal architecture and offers a custom API for each client.

 ## Architecture